Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Related Work

-Our work is inspired by recent pretrained GAN inversion methods for effective manipulation of images.
+\textbf{ GAN Inversion and Image Manipulation.} Our work is inspired by recent pretrained GAN inversion methods for manipulation of images.
 Some works optimize the latent space of a pretrained GAN~\cite{lipton2017precise, creswell2018inverting, abdal2019image2stylegan, karras2020analyzing} or use an encoder to find the latent input for a given image, such that the input image is effectively reconstructed~\cite{perarnau2016invertible, luo2017learning, guan2020collaborative}.
-In the context of StyleGAN, \cite{abdal2020image2stylegan++} have shown that optimizing over StyleGAN's latent input space $\mathcal{W}$ results in unfaithful reconstructions.
+In the context of StyleGAN, \cite{abdal2020image2stylegan++} showed that optimizing over StyleGAN's latent input space $\mathcal{W}$ results in unfaithful reconstructions.
 When considering optimization over the $\mathcal{W+}$ space, latent manipulations are inferior compared to the same manipulations over StyleGAN's $\mathcal{W}$ space.
+The W+ latent space is a more expressive space that consists of a concatenation of 18 $512$-dimensional $w$ vectors for each style of the AdaIn layer in the StyleGAN.
 To this end, \cite{roich2021pivotal} proposed to directly update StyleGAN's weights, following an initial latent optimization step.
-Unlike these methods, our object is not to invert an input image, but rather to fool a classifier.
+Unlike these methods, our goal is not to invert an input image, but rather to fool a classifier.